oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 ## Download a Kotlin Starter Project With Spring Initializr

 To get the party started, you're going to use the [Spring Initializr](https://start.spring.io/).
 It's a great resource that makes getting started with Spring Boot projects super simple.
-If you want to really dig into the options, take a look at [the Spring Initializr GitHub page](https://github.com/spring-io/initializr).
+If you want to dig into the options, take a look at [the Spring Initializr GitHub page](https://github.com/spring-io/initializr).

 Open [this link to a pre-configured project](https://start.spring.io/#!type=gradle-project&language=kotlin&platformVersion=2.2.2.RELEASE&packaging=jar&jvmVersion=11&groupId=com.okta.kotlin&artifactId=resourceserver&name=ResourceServer&description=rest%20api%20for%20react%20app&packageName=com.okta.kotlin&dependencies=web,data-jpa,data-rest,h2) for this tutorial.